Skip to main content

 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Read on to find out how much you could save by switching supermarkets.
+Read on to find out how other supermarkets, including Lidl and Sainsbury's, compare – and how much you could save by switching supermarkets.

 Be more money savvy